talent-ideal/semantic-release-hex/README.md

 [![Discord](https://img.shields.io/discord/1158414767770308648?logo=discord)](https://discord.gg/cRB8XRFKzH)

 > **Warning**
-> Publishing to `hex` has not yet been implemented, so this package only bumps the version in `mix.exs` for now.
+> Publishing to `hex` has not yet been implemented, so this package only bumps the version in `mix.exs` and `README.md` for now.

 | Step               | Description                                                                                          |
 | ------------------ | ---------------------------------------------------------------------------------------------------- |